wso2-extensions/identity-inbound-auth-jwtsso/docs/config.md

 # Configuring JWT SSO Inbound Authenticator

-This topic provides instructions on configuring the JWT SSO inbound authenticator and the WSO2 Identity Server to perform single-sign-on with the applications which use JWT based SSO.
+This topic provides instructions on configuring the JWT SSO inbound authenticator and the WSO2 Identity Server to perform single-sign-on with the applications which use JWT-based SSO.

 ````
 JWT SSO Version 1.0.0 Inbound Authenticator is supported by WSO2 Identity Server versions 5.10.0.